 Brown Mountain is the aptly-named peak that dominates views from the Arizona-Sonora Desert Museum.
-The trail that follows its ridgeline is not particularly scenic or challenging, in comparison to other Tucson area hikes.
+The trail that follows its ridgeline is not incredibly scenic or challenging compared to other Tucson area hikes.
 However, it does have its charms.
-Like most ridgeline hikes, it offers good views and nice spots to watch the sunset.
-This trail also offers a good sampling of Sonoran Desert flora and fauna.
-You may see, as I did, a coyote run across the road, or be able to look down on the speckled back of a hawk as it glides on currents of air below you.
+Like most ridgeline hikes, it offers good views and lovely spots to watch the sunset.
+This trail also provides a good sampling of Sonoran Desert flora and fauna.
+You may see, as I did, a coyote run across the road or be able to look down on the speckled back of a hawk as it glides on currents of air below you.

 The trail drops quickly off the mountain and into a drainage.
-In this drainage you meet a junction with a trail heading to Gilbert Ray Campground, where you will want to bear left on the trail signed "Cougar Trail."
-This trail heads across the desert, weaving among typical Sonoran Desert fauna like saguaros, prickly pears and creosote.
+You meet a junction with a trail heading to Gilbert Ray Campground in this drainage, where you will want to bear left on the trail signed "Cougar Trail."
+This trail heads across the desert, weaving among typical Sonoran Desert fauna like saguaros, prickly pears, and creosote.
 Bear left at all unmarked junctions, and you will eventually reach paved Kinney Road.

 Cross this road and go through the gate.
 Turn left here, onto a wide dirt road that parallels the paved road.
 This road will lead you off into the desert to meet an access road underneath some power lines.
 Turn left onto this access road, and follow it along under the buzzing powerlines.
 After climbing to the top of a low ridge, you will gain a view of a wash filled with construction debris and the Desert Museum beyond.
 Drop down to this wash, where you will turn left, away from the power lines, and head south towards Kinney Road.
-Once you reach the road, turn right and follow it a short distance to the entrance to Juan Santa Cruz Picnic Grounds. - Jul 06 2003 Lizard
+Once you reach the road, turn right and follow it a short distance to Juan Santa Cruz Picnic Grounds' entrance.